hazelcast/hazelcast/site/docs/api/submitting-jobs.md

 The convention is to add these dependencies to `<JET_HOME>/lib` folder.
 Jet automatically picks up any dependencies placed on this folder during startup.
-Several of Jet's out of the box modules (such as connectors for Kafka, Hadoop) are already available in the `opt` folder and can simply be moved to `lib` folder to be used.
+Several of Jet's out of the box modules (such as connectors for Kafka, Hadoop) are already available in the `lib` folder and can simply be used.
 Any changes to `lib` folder requires the node to be restarted to take effect.

 Alternatively, you can use the `CLASSPATH` environment variable